 - Career Development – Students are ready for life after high school

 If life gets in the way and students fall behind, they can pick up from where they left off.
-Students own their learning journey at Map, which means they are responsible for pacing themselves and their work in ways that meet their needs and abilities and in ways that keep them on track for graduation.
+Students own their learning journey at Map, which means they are responsible for pacing themselves and their work in ways that meet their needs and abilities to stay on track for graduation.
 This autonomy helps students chart their own paths to success while developing the self-directed skills that are necessary for life after high school.

 Students at Map Academy earn a high school diploma.
-Consequently, they must meet all Massachusetts requirements for content knowledge through core academics and passing scores on MCAS exams.
-Unlike traditional schools, the transparency of the competency-based model means that students at Map Academy always know exactly where they stand on their journey toward graduation.
+Therefore, they must meet all Massachusetts requirements for content knowledge through core academics and passing scores on MCAS exams.
+The transparency of the competency-based model means that students at Map Academy always know exactly where they stand on their journey toward graduation.

 Students enter the doors of Map Academy carrying with them the complexities and burdens of their own lives and we understand that social-emotional needs must be met in order for academic learning to occur.
-At Map Academy, we believe all students can succeed.
+All students can succeed.
 We provide high levels of wraparound support to ensure that success.

 When students are absent unannounced, we reach out and check on them, even visiting their homes to ensure they do not fall off track.
 Students in need of counseling and other supports are connected with the help they need.
 Breakfast, lunch and snacks are provided free of charge for all students.
 The Map Academy facility even has a laundry room and a shower available for students who need them.

 We work to keep students engaged until they begin making efficient progress and then keep supporting them to and through graduation.
 Instead of driving them away, we provide them with more support to keep them safe and engaged with school as they mature and develop resiliency, and their progress accelerates.